SlippingGitty/Linux-Surface-Wizard/README.md

 I have found that distros like Ubuntu *love* to keep GRUB from showing, so you have to comment out "GRUB_TIMEOUT=0" to "#GRUB_TIMEOUT=0" in order to unhide it.

 From there, you can then select the kernel module and be on your way to using your computer like a normal person.

+### Where do I start?
+1, 2, preferably 3, then optionally 4.
+If neccessary, 5, then finish with 6 and reboot to see if it worked.

+### Hey!
+Something isn't working!
+lol submit an issue and I'll get to you as soon as I can.
 ___

 Or you can do it manually! https://github.com/linux-surface/linux-surface/wiki/Installation-and-Setup